- What is a Public Defender?

 It is not uncommon for a person to be arrested on a misdemeanor

-charge, only to appear in court and find out that no charges have been
+charge, only to appear in court and find out that no charges have yet been

-filed – yet: In some instances, charges will never be filed because the
+filed by the prosecutor.
+In these circumstances, criminal charges may never be filed because the

-a charge beyond a reasonable doubt.
-In other instances, charges are
+a crime occurred beyond a reasonable doubt.
+In other instances, criminal charges are

-still being evaluated, and, as such, the person may be asked to
+still being evaluated by the prosecutor, and, as such, the person may be asked to

-voluntarily return to court on a later date (usually in thirty days).
+voluntarily return to court on a later date (usually somewhere around thirty (30) days).

-If the person agrees to this, he or she will remain free from custody
+If the person agrees to voluntarily return to Court, he or she will remain free from custody

-on the written promise to appear.
+on the written promise to appear or O.R.
 If the person doesn't voluntarily

-agree to this, he or she will be released by the Court, however, if the
+agree to return to Court, he or she will be released by the Court, however, if the

-district attorney decides later to file a charge, one of two things
+prosecutor later decides to file a criminal charge, one of two things

-or herself into the jail for booking and release, or a warrant of
+or herself into the jail for booking and release, or (2) an arrest warrant will be issued by the Court.

-If a misdemeanor case has been filed by the district attorney, the
+If a misdemeanor case has been filed by the prosecutor, the

 CAUTION: There are a lot of cases heard in the